uci-cbcl/tree-hmm/README.rst

 A few things to note:

 -  Cell types that specify themselves as their own parents (like ``H1hesc`` above) are considered root nodes (they have no parents) and use a different set of parameters than cell types with parents.
 -  While each cell type is allowed to have zero or as many children as you want, each cell type is only allowed to have a single parent.
+This is enforced already since dictionaries can't have duplicate keys.
 -  Connecting the tree in a loop (s.t. there is no root node) violates a fundamental assumption in Bayesian networks (they are supposed to be directed, Acyclic Graphs).
 The code may run okay, but you will probably get incorrect results.
 -  You can have multiple roots in a graph (e.g., two independent trees or one tree and a single, unrelated cell type).
 This might help in learning a global